Val-Santos/Line-Art-Exercises-Template/README.md

 ## Repo Naming

-Exercise Repos will be created on a monthly basis
+Exercise Repos will be created on a monthly basis with the following format:

+#year-LA-#Month

 ## Folder Naming